Biography

 Education

-MA: French Applied Linguistics, University of Illinois Urbana-Champaign (expected 2027)
+MA: French Applied Linguistics, University of Illinois Urbana-Champaign (in progress)

 Grants